 - If you are returning from travel outside of Canada, you must self-isolate (stay home) for 14 days.

-- No social gatherings of any size, indoor our outdoor, with anyone other than your household or core bubble.
+- No indoor social gatherings of any size, with anyone other than your household or core bubble.
 If you live alone, you can continue to see the same one or two people from your core bubble at each other’s homes.

 - You should only visit a restaurant with people in your household or core bubble.
 Remember, a maximum of six people at a table.